jhlagado/ASMOV/README.md

 5 x + x =
 ```

-Here are some more examples of MINTY's assignment operators:
+Here are some more examples of ASMOV's assignment operators:

 ```
 10 x =